nanomsg/nng/docs/ref/migrate/nng1.md

 Applications using the legacy `libnanomsg` API will have to be updated to native _NNG_ interfaces.
 See the [Migrating From libnanomsg](nanomsg.md) chapter for details.

+## Library Initialization

+It is now required for applications to initialize the library explicitly before using it.
+This is done using the [`nng_init`] function.

 ## Transport Specific Functions

 Transports have not needed to be registered for a long time now,